Continuous-time vertex reinforced jump processes on Galton-Watson trees: Proof of Theorem Proof of Theorem 1.1

 Letting $N$ and then $x_0$ tend to infinity, and using (\ref{equivalencerecurrence}), we get

-The next proposition extends the $0-1$ law proved in \cite{DavisVolkov04} for deterministic trees to Galton-Watson trees.
+The next proposition extends the $0-1$ law proved in \cite{DavisVolkov04} for deterministic trees to Galton--Watson trees.

-\begin{prop}[\textbf{$\mathbf{0-1}$ law for VRJP on Galton-Watson trees}] Let $\T$ be a Galton-Watson tree $\T$ without leaves and with mean $b>1$.
-Then, for any $c>0$, the VRJP(c) $X$ on $\T$ is either recurrent or transient under the annealed law:
+\begin{prop}[($0-1$ law for VRJP on Galton--Watson trees)] Let $\T$ be a Galton--Watson tree $\T$ without leaves and with mean $b>1$.
+Then, for any $c>0$, the $\operatorname{VRJP}(c)$ $X$ on $\T$ is either recurrent or transient under the annealed law: